moomerman/zap/adapter/README.md

 ### Simple Proxy

-A proxy is configured by creating a file in the `~/.zap` folder containing the host/port combination that you want to proxy to.
-You can specify just a port and it will assume localhost.
+A proxy is configured by creating a file in the `~/.zap` folder containing the URL that you want to proxy to.

-`echo "http://127.0.0.1:3000" > ~/.zap/mysite.dev`
-`echo "4000" > ~/.zap/othersite.dev`
+`echo "proxy: http://127.0.0.1:3000" > ~/.zap/mysite.test`

 ### Elixir/Phoenix

-When a `mix.exs` file is detected in the root of the dir that a symlink points to and contains the `phoenix` package then a `mix phx.server` server will be launched on a random port and requests will be proxied to that application.

-To configure a phoenix application simply create a symbolic link to the phoenix application and update your `config/dev.exs` file to allow zap to override the default 4000 http port.
+Update your `config/dev.exs` file to allow zap to override the default 4000 http port.

-`ln -sf /path/to/phoenix/app ~/.zap/mysite.dev`

 `config/mix.exs`
 ```elixir